-I have some php applications that runs with MySQL database server.
-I have setup MySQL database long time ago and I have forgotten root password of MySQL server.
-How can I recover and reset MySQL Server password?
+I have some PHP applications that run with the MySQL database server.
+I have set up MySQL database a long time ago and I have forgotten root password of MySQL server.
+How can I recover and reset the MySQL Server password?
 One way to reset MySQL password is stopping MySQL daemon.
 Starting it with recovery mode without authentication.
 Login with root and make required password changes.

 Stop MySQL Server Daemon